Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 The optimizer routine neglects the heat resistance due to convection inside the pipe, i.e. it assumes perfect mixing, or that this resistance is much lower than the resistance of the outer insulation layers.
-With other words, the heat loss is only a function of the temperature difference between the supply and return pipe, which are assumed to be constant over time.
+In other words, the heat loss is only a function of the temperature difference between the supply and return pipe, which are assumed to be constant over time.
 Thus, the heat loss does not depends on the flow rates or the amount of heat transported during a certain amount of time.

-The insulance of the soil is determined by:
+The thermal insulance of the soil is determined by:

 .. math::
     :label: heatloss_pipe_Rg